connectome-neuprint/neuVid/README.md

 blender --background --python neuVid/addAnimation.py -- -ij /tmp/example1.json
 ```
 7. If desired, preview the animation by opening the second blender file (`/tmp/example1Anim.blender`) in a normal interactive (not background) Blender session.
-8. Run the script to render the animation with the default Blender renderer (Eevee for Blender 2.80 and later).
+8. Run the script to render the animation with Blender's Cycles renderer.
 This step takes the longest, about 30-40 minutes on a modern desktop or laptop computer.
 ```
 blender --background --python neuVid/render.py -- -ij /tmp/example1.json -o /tmp/framesFinal
 ```